PyPSA/nomopyomo/README.md

 TODO:

-- implement glpk solver
-- allow extra functionality
 - constant term in objective function
 - handle non-optimal solutions
 - extract dual variables
 - extract voltage angles
+- implement glpk solver
+- logfile for cbc

 No planned support for StorageUnit (replace with Store and Links following [this